Md-Yasir/book-inventory-managment/README.md

 }

-Add a Store
+#Add a Store

 {
   "name": "string",
   "userid": 0
 }

-Add inventory (Adding books to the specific store)
+#Add inventory (Adding books to the specific store)
  {
   "bookId": 0,
   "count": 0,
   "storeId": 0
   }

-Update inventory (Updating the count of the book in a store(bookId and storeId should be existing) {
+#Update inventory (Updating count of book in a store(bookId and storeId should be existing)
+{
   "id" : 0,
   "bookId": 0,